Managing the Voice Escalation Queue

 Summary

 Section titled “Summary”When the Voice AI cannot fully resolve a caller’s request, it creates an escalation.
 The Escalation Queue at /voice/escalations shows all escalations requiring staff action.
 Each escalation card displays the customer name, intent summary, status, priority, and an SLA countdown timer.
-Staff can view details, start a callback, resolve the escalation, or reassign it to another team member.
+Staff can take ownership of an escalation, record that the customer was contacted, resolve it, or reassign it to another team member.
+The detail panel includes the call recording, transcript, and timeline.

 Prerequisites